Knowing how to recognize symptoms of a traumatic brain injury, or “TBI,” can help you get the immediate medical help you need.

 There are a virtually endless number of ways in which traumatic brain injuries can occur.
 Remember to react as quickly as possible if you or a loved one is exhibiting the signs of a traumatic brain injury.
 Even if you think everything is okay following a fall or accident, traumatic brain injuries can still occur later.

-Reacting in a timely manner can also improve your prognosis, hopefully minimizing the ways in which your life could be changed from your injury.
-Unfortunately, not everyone is so fortunate, and many victims suffer the repercussions from TBIs for days, weeks, months, or even a lifetime.
+Reacting in a timely manner can also improve your prognosis, hopefully minimizing the ways in which your life could be changed by your injury.
+Unfortunately, not everyone is so fortunate, and many victims suffer the repercussions of TBIs for days, weeks, months, or even a lifetime.

 How Brain Injuries Might Impact Your Life